Redocly/redocly-cli/docs/guides/lint.md

 ### Decorators

 Use this section to enable or disable decorators.
 They modify the definition in the bundling process after validation is complete.
+If you don't use decorators, omit this section.

 * **type**: `array of objects`
 * **possible values**: `error`, `warn`, `off`